pdelong42/url-looper/README.md

 this checking the same URL.
 But I can't think of a good use case for that, so don't do it.

+I should write an init script for this - it's on the ToDo list.
+However, I see no point in writing a watchdog process.
+Your monitoring system *is* your watchdog process, and this code checks-in regularly even when everything is okay.
+If the heartbeat disappears, then your monitoring should notice, or it's not doing its job.

 [1] Idea for a future feature: since running more than one instance of this program (that is, more than one JVM) can add to memory pressure pretty quickly on a host, perhaps I should add the ability to check more than one URL